arkL - login

 INTERVALS TABLE

 An interval is period of time such as a biostratigraphic zone or a chronostratigraphic stage.
 All interval data is stored in one big table.
-A dataset may contain more than one group of intervals (e.g. different zonations based on the same set of events), these are termed sub-datasets.
-To select a set of intervals for plotting in a TSC column the dataset_id is used together with the sub_dataset and the interval type, if relevant.
+A dataset may contain more than one group of intervals (e.g. different zonations based on the same set of events), but each interval only appears in one column.
+Alternative schemes often use intervals with same name so an added abreviation is used to make them unique - e.g

 COLUMNS TABLE

 The columns table has one row for each column which can be plotted in TSC.
-Its purpose is to provide the terms needed to define a database query to retrieve the data from the database that TSC needs.
+Its purpose is to provide an index of the clumns and metadata on them, including data on how they are plotted.

 SUB-DATASETS TABLE